Staffordshire Hoard: Gold strip

 The reading of the additional words on the second version of the text, diuie nos, is unclear; they may be practice letters 2 meaning that the inside face was not supposed to be visible, and contains an abandoned attempt at the inscription.

 The passage is quoted fairly often, notably in the Life of the Mercian Saint Guthlac (d.
 714), most likely composed in the 730s.
 The passage occurs in the context of Guthlac's meeting with Æthelbald, the later king of Mercia, in which the saint foretells that the king's enemy would "flee from your face".
 The parallel verse from Psalm 67 (Hebrew numbering 68), verse 2, occurs when Guthlac is driving away demons who appeared to him in a vision.
 Sharp (2016) has suggested the inscription shows angst in the face of a great threat and this could only have been the Viking invasion.
 The incised strip appears to be the stem of a cross and this indicates a Viking threat to a church.
 Paleographically, the inscription most likely dates to the 8th century, with the late 7th or early 9th not to be ruled out.
-The closest parallel to the script used is the inscription in the lead plate from Flixborough, dated to the 8th or 9th century.
+Elisabeth Okasha notes that the closest parallel to the script used is the inscription in the lead plate from Flixborough, dated to the 8th or 9th century.